sunilabrahamindia/sunilabraham/index.md

 - ... that the movement [Students for Peace](/articles/students-for-peace/) (1993) brought together 5,000 students on Bangalore's M. G. Road for a candlelight protest promoting unity and non-violence after the Ayodhya and Bombay riots?
 - ... that [Aadhaar reverses the logic of transparency](/publications/surveillance-project/) — making citizens visible to the state while keeping the state opaque?
 - ... that [India's 2011 Intermediaries Guidelines](/publications/eavesdropping-on-the-freedom-of-expression-in-india/) require online platforms to remove content within 36 hours of a complaint, creating a culture of over-compliance and silent censorship?
+- ... that the [Shreya Singhal judgment](/publications/shreya-singhal-and-66a/) (2015) marked a significant doctrinal shift in Indian law, moving from a 'tendency' test to an 'imminence' test when judging if speech incites violence?
+- ... that [intermediary liability law](/publications/intermediary-liability-law-needs-updating/) has been described as a form of 'private censorship', since platforms can decide what stays online without clear legal transparency requirements?
+- ... that the policy brief [Artificial Intelligence: A Full-Spectrum Regulatory Challenge](/publications/artificial-intelligence-full-spectrum/) (2019) rejects one-size-fits-all AI ethics and instead proposes context-specific regulation based on who uses the technology and the harm it can cause?

 {% include back-to-top.html %}

 ## About